MichaelGrupp/TTT/README.md

 # TUM Thesis Template

-Inofficial LaTeX template with a cover inspired by the new TUM Corporate Design - i.e. minimalistic typography with Helvetica font.
+Inofficial LaTeX template with a cover inspired by the new TUM Corporate Design - i.e. minimalistic typography with sans-serif Helvetica font.
+The default serif font for the content part is Palatino, with a slightly wider column width than the vanilla LaTeX book class.
 For theses, seminars, homeworks etc at TU München.

 [PDF preview](https://github.com/MichaelGrupp/TTT/raw/master/TUM_Thesis_Template.pdf "PDF preview")